Locally solvable subnormal and quasinormal subgroups of division rings: Locally solvable quasinormal subgroups

+By an analogy with C. Faith's result, a ring which is radical over a subgroup may be characterized in the following manner.

+\begin{proposition} Let $R$ be ring with identity $1\ne 0$ and let $G$ is a subgroup of $R^*$.
+If $R$ is radical over $G$, then $R$ is a division ring. \end{proposition} \begin{Proof} To prove that $R$ is a division ring, it suffices to show that each nonzero element of $R$ is right-invertible.
+For this purpose, we take $x$ to be an arbitrary nonzero element of $R$.
+The radicality over $G$ of $x$ permits us to find an integer $n\geq1$ for which $x^n\in G$.
+As $G$ is a group, we can find an element $g\in G$ such that $x^ng=1$.
+Or, equivalently, we have $x(x^{n-1}g)=1.$ This relation shows that $x$ is right-invertible with the right inverse $x^{-1}=x^{n-1}g$.
+Therefore, the ring $R$ is indeed a division ring and our proposition is proved. \end{Proof}

-\begin{lemma} Let $D$ be a division ring, and $H$ a non-abelian subgroup of $D^*$.
-Assume that $D^*$ be radical over $H$.
-If $R$ is a subring of $D$ containing $H$, then $R=D$. \end{lemma} \begin{Proof} It follows by Lemma \ref{DivRiRaOvSbGr} that $R=R[H]=R(H)$.
-Since $D^*$ is radical over $H$, which implies that $D$ is radical over $R$.
-If $R\neq D$, then \cite[Theorem B]{faith1960} says that $D$ is a field.
-Consequently, $H$ is abelian, a contradiction. \end{Proof}
+\begin{lemma} Let $D$ be a division ring, and $G$ be a non-abelian subgroup of $D^*$.
+Assume that $D^*$ is radical over $G$.
+Then, every subring containing $G$ is coincided with $D$. \end{lemma} \begin{Proof} For a proof by contradiction, we assume that $E$ is a proper subring of $D$ containing $G$.
+It is a fairly simple matter to see that $E=E[G]$.
+The assumption on $D^*$ assures us to deduce that $D$ is radical over $E$ and so $D$ is a field by Lemma \ref{lemma_faith}.
+But this contrasts to the fact that $G$ is assume to be non-abelian. \end{Proof}

+The following theorem illustrates how the multiplicative subgroup of a division ring is affected by certain subgroups over which it is radical.

-\begin{theorem} Let $D$ be a division ring, and $H$ a locally solvable subgroup of $D^*$.
-If $D^*$ is radical over $H$, then $D$ is a field. \end{theorem} \begin{Proof} By hypothesis, $D$ is radical over $F(H)$.
-If $H$ is abelian, then \cite[Theorem B]{faith1960} implies that $D$ is a field, and we are done.
-Now assume that $H$ is non-abelian.
-It follows by Lemma \ref{DivRiRaOvSbGr} and Lemma \ref{SbRiOfDivRiContNonAbSbGr} that $D=F[H]=F(H)$.
-According to \cite[Point 3]{wehrfritz87.LoNilp}, $H$ contains an abelian normal subgroup $A$ such that $H/A$ locally finite.
-Since $H$ is radical over $A$, so is $D^*$.
-Consequently, $D$ is radical over the field $F(A)$.
-Again, \cite[Theorem B]{faith1960} yields that $D$ is a field, a contradiction. \end{Proof}
+\begin{theorem} Let $D$ be a division ring, and $G$ be a locally solvable subgroup of $D^*$.
+If $D^*$ is radical over $G$, then $D$ is a field. \end{theorem} \begin{Proof} Suppose, to the contrary, that $D$ is non-commutative.
+If $G$ is abelian, then $F(G)$ is a proper subfield over which $D$ is radical.
+It follows from previous lemma that $D$ is a field, which violates our supposition.
+We may therefore assume that $G$ is non-abelian.
+In the light of Lemma \ref{SbRiOfDivRiContNonAbSbGr}, we obtain that $F[G]=D$ and so $G$ possesses an abelian normal subgroup $A$ for which $G/A$ is locally finite (\cite[Point 3]{wehrfritz87.LoNilp}).
+This last fact ensures that $G$ is radical over $A$ and, in consequence, so is $D^*$.
+As a result, the division ring $D$ radical over the subfield $F(A)$, from which it follows that $D$ is a field.
+Again, we arrive at a desired contradiction, proving our theorem. \end{Proof}